 One of the most common conversations I’ve had with clients over the last few years is how to move from a traditional or waterfall style of development to using Agile and Scrum.
 Based on those discussions and years of experience leading and supporting these transformations for my clients, I’ve compiled this short guide on planning and executing an agile pilot or an agile transformation in your organization.

 Planning is followed closely by Training and sometimes these activities overlap.
-Because Scrum sounds pretty simple, many people are tempted to skip training entirely, or save money by using internal trainers that haven’t used and don’t fully understand Scrum.
-Those short term savings can have huge long-term costs as I outlined in this article, Yes You Do Need Agile Training.
-You are going to want everyone to understand and buy in so spend the time and effort to do it well.
+Because Scrum sounds pretty simple, many people are tempted to skip training entirely or save money by using internal trainers that haven’t used and don’t fully understand Scrum.
+Those short-term savings can have huge long-term costs as I outlined in this article, Yes You Do Need Agile Training.
+You are going to want everyone to understand and buy-in so spend the time and effort to do it well.
 Hire trainers that have done this before.
 You can find more information on planning for training in How to Develop Your Agile Training Plan.

-We offer role-based training for organizations launching new Scrum teams.
+We highly recommend role-based training for organizations launching new Scrum teams.
 This includes Agile and Scrum Training for Teams, Scrum Master Certification, Scrum Product Owner, and Agile for Leaders training for those managers and leaders who need to understand and support teams.

-Like training, coaching is an area where some organizations feel they can cut corners.
+Like Agile and Scrum Training, coaching is an area where some organizations feel they can cut corners.
 Don't do it!
 The challenge is that using Scrum or other Agile approaches requires a change in thinking and habits.
 People tend to resort to old habits, especially under stress.

 For a simple Agile Adoption of one or a couple of teams, coaching is needed most in the first couple of sprints.
 I find that after 4-6 sprints, the teams are able to self-organize and continue to mature and improve under the guidance of a skilled Scrum Master.
 However, it is in those first couple of sprints that people need Agile Coaching support to change their thinking and habits.